w3f/w3f-education/docs/Substrate/section8/benchmarking.md

 description: A basic introduction to benchmarking in FRAME
 ---

 This section will touch briefly on the concept weights and benchmarking in Substrate.
-While this will not go into great depth, it is something any Substrate developer should be aware of when developing a pallet.
+While this section will not go in-depth, any Substrate developer should know it when developing a pallet.
 In the long run, producing production-ready pallets will become crucial.

 ## Weights in Substrate

-Up until now, fees have not been a concern for our Connect pallet.
-This is mostly due to us being in `dev_mode`, however, fees are very much a reality within the realm of pallet development.
+Until now, fees have not been a concern for our Connect pallet because we are in `dev_mode`.
+However, fees are a reality within the realm of pallet development.

 **Weight** in Substrate refers to the overall computational, storage, and execution cost of a particular extrinsic (state change).
-Weight is the measurement of the amount of the time that a state change takes to fully execute.
+Weight is the measurement of the amount of time that a state change takes to execute fully.
 One unit of weight is equal to one picosecond of execution time on reference hardware.

-It is based off of this weight that a fee is charged to the sender of the extrinsic.
+Based on this weight, a fee is charged to the sender of the extrinsic.

 ## An Introduction to Benchmarking

-In order to calculate an appropriate weight for an extrinsic, Substrate's benchmarking suite can test each extrinsic load to estimate how much weight each state change would take.
-A `weights.rs` file is generated via the included CLI, and exposes a set of pre-defined weights to use as part of the dispatchable function declaration.
+To calculate an appropriate weight for an extrinsic, Substrate's benchmarking suite can test each extrinsic load to estimate how much weight each state change would take.
+A `weights.rs` file is generated via the included CLI and exposes a set of pre-defined weights to use as part of the dispatchable function declaration.

-Similar to unit testing, each extrinsic should have a corresponding benchmarking function, located within `benchmarking.rs`.
+Like unit testing, each extrinsic should have a corresponding benchmarking function within `benchmarking.rs`.

 :::note

-As a general note, we are using Benchmarking V2 within this course, which use prodcedural macros to declare benchmarking tests
+As a general note, we are using **Benchmarking V2** within this course, which uses procedural macros to declare benchmarking tests.

 :::

-### Example: Benchmarking `register`
+### Example: Baseline Benchmark for `register`

-The following test is a very simple benchmark that makes use a of couple features.
-Normally, the idea is to **benchmark each logical execution path** for your extrinsic.
-Because our function is actually quite simple, we only have a single benchmark for our function, `register`:
+The following test is a simple benchmark that uses several features.
+Usually, the idea is to **benchmark each logical execution path** for your extrinsic.
+When calling the extrinsic, we utilize the `#[extrinsic_call]` macro within our benchmarking function.

+Because our function is quite simple, we only have a single baseline benchmark for our function, `register`:

 ```rust
 #[benchmark]